 Every house delight and part of every diet plan, let’s understand 4 important and amazing benefits of crunchy cabbage.
 Cabbage belongs to the cruciferous family and is loaded with numerous health benefits.
 It is a round-shaped leafy vegetable that is made of overlaid leaf layers.
-There are many varieties of cabbage available in the market like red cabbage, Chinese cabbage, and most commonly the white or green cabbage.
+There are many varieties of cabbage available in the market like red cabbage, Chinese cabbage, and most commonly white or green cabbage.
 The most common cabbages available are the green varieties.
 Today, in this article we will discuss the health benefits of commonly consumed green cabbage.

 Nutritional Value of Cabbage:

-Cabbage is a rich source of nutrients like vitamin C and dietary fiber.
+Cabbage is a rich source of nutrients like vitamin C and dietary fibre.
 It is a low-calorie vegetable.
 The multi-layered vegetable is a powerhouse of vitamin K, B1, B2, calcium, iron, iodine, potassium, and folate.

 Nutritional Value of Cabbage per 100 Grams

 - Fiber: 2.8 gms

 1 cup of chopped cabbage will merely provide 18 calories.
 If you include cabbage in your salads or stir-fry, you may feel fuller without adding many calories.
 It is also low in fat and high in fibre which can overall help with your weight loss journey.

 Green Cabbage is a vitamin C and a sulfur-rich vegetable.
 Both these nutrients are important to help remove toxins from your body.
 This can also help flush out uric acid and free radicals from your body.
 Cabbage juice or lightly steamed cabbage is known to release the compound called “indole-3 carbinol” antioxidant which can help detoxify the liver, the main organ of our body.